pp81381/rsp1570serial/README.md

 ```

 # Emulator
 The package also includes an RSP-1570 emulator that can be used for demonstration or testing purposes.
+It can also be used in Home Assistant with the rotel_rsp1570 media player platform.

 Examples of usage: